 Deferred Outflow/Inflows of Resources - In addition to assets, the statement of financial position will sometimes report a separate section of deferred outflows of resources.
 This separate financial statement element, deferred outflow of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense or expenditure) until then.
-The District does not have deferred outflows of resources.
+The District has one item of deferred outflow of resources-deferred charges on refunding of bonded debt.